Petermann factors and phase rigidities near exceptional points: Introduction

 Of particular interest in the field of open systems are exceptional points (EPs) in parameter space~\cite{Kato66,Heiss00,Berry04,Heiss04,MA19}.
 At such an EP of order $\order$ a variety of interesting phenomena appear. (i) Exactly $\order$ eigenstates and their corresponding eigenvalues of the Hamiltonian coalesce. (ii) When the Hamiltonian is subjected to a small perturbation of strength~$\varepsilon > 0$ then the resulting eigenvalue changes are generically proportional to the $\order$th root of~$\varepsilon$~\cite{Kato66}.
 This feature can be exploited for sensing applications~\cite{Wiersig14b,COZ17,HHW17,XLK19,Wiersig20b,Wiersig20c,KCE22}.
 The response of the system at the EP in terms of eigenvalue changes can be quantified by the spectral response strength~\cite{Wiersig22}. (iii) The overlap $\braket{L_\ind}{R_\ind}$ of each involved eigenstate of the Hamiltonian vanishes~\cite{MF80,Moiseyev11}.
 The latter implies that the corresponding Petermann factors [Eq.~(\ref{eq:PF})] diverge to infinity~\cite{Berry03,LRS08} and the phase rigidities [Eq.~(\ref{eq:pr})] vanish~\cite{Rotter15} whenever an EP is approached.
+This has been exploited as an indicator for the appearance of an EP~\cite{DMX16,Jin18,JBN23,XZH19,ZZJS20}.
 The scaling of the Petermann factors near a second-order EP have been studied numerically in Refs.~\cite{Lee09,ZCF10,MFYM20}.
 For the phase rigidities such numerical studies have been performed for EPs also of higher order~\cite{DMX16,Jin18,XZH19,ZZJS20}.
 For a generic perturbation with small perturbation strength~$\varepsilon$, a power law~$\varepsilon^\nu$ with scaling exponent $\nu = (\order-1)/\order$ for the phase rigidities is expected~\cite{Heiss08}.
+The scaling exponent, and in particular deviations from the expected value, have been used to characterize the EP~\cite{DMX16,Jin18,JBN23,XZH19,ZZJS20,Lee09,MFYM20,ZCF10}.

 In this paper, we present a theory for the Petermann factors and the phase rigidities near an EP of arbitrary order.
 This theory allows to accurately predict their behavior in this extreme situation.
 In particular, we determine the coefficient in the power law~$\varepsilon^\nu$.
 We are able to relate this coefficient directly to the spectral response strength of the EP.
 This relation provides a basis for the calculation of the spectral response strength.